College & Career Resources

 JPL Summer Internship

-NASA’s Jet Propulsion Lab in Pasadena, California offers full-time internships in May/June to undergrad/graduate students pursuing STEM degrees.
+NASA’s Jet Propulsion Lab in Pasadena, California offers full-time internships in May and June to undergraduate and graduate students pursuing STEM degrees.
 Interns gain hands-on experience and contribute to real space missions under the guidance of JPL scientists and engineers.
 The program includes access to tours, lectures, and career guidance resources.

 JPL Visiting Student Research Program

-A research fellowship offered to college students pursuing a project in alignment with NASA JPL’s goals that has already received funding from a 3rd-party outside NASA.
+The Visiting Student Research Program is a fellowship offered to college students pursuing a project in alignment with NASA JPL’s.
+To be eligible, student projects must already be funded by a third party outside NASA.

 MINDS